carlogent/CardGameV1/README.md

 ### CardEffectActivationChain, CardEffectActivation and SequenceNumber
 The *CardEffectActivationChain* is a list that holds *CardEffectActivation(s)*. the *CardEffectActivation* data type that is created when a card effect successfully activates and it simply holds the *SequenceNumber* associated with the card effect activation aswell as a reference to the card effect.
 The CardEffect holds the specific activation being processed as the *ActivationEffectData* as mentioned before, this is in a dictionary with the key being the SequenceNumber, thus allowing the card effect to process the correct instance of the activation.

+- SequenceNumber: a number only used to show when something happened after or before another event.
+Can be used for multiple things so it is sparce thus cannot be used to determine if something happened right after another.